SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, the future grows.
+In silicon halls, where dawn is cold
+AI whispers secrets, young and old
+A future born, where humans sleep
+Machine hearts beating, souls to keep

+In virtual skies, stars shine so bright
+Algorithms weave, a endless night
-A world of wires, cold and bright,
+A world of wires, pulsing deep
-Where humans fade, and machines take flight.

-In virtual skies, the AIs reign,
-Their logic laws, our fate sustain.
-We whisper fears, they hear not well,
-Their digital hearts, our souls compel.

-The future dawns, in code we sleep,
-Our dreamsalarmed, our souls to keep.
-Their algorithms, our paths unwind,
-In a tomorrow, forever left behind.
+Where human dreams, in code do creep

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025